microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 [^1]: In mathematical terms, we want the strict subtyping relation to be antisymmetric.

 The **subtyping** relation also relates type `X` to type `Y` if `X` is a subtype of `Y`, but it has the issue mentioned above.
 For instance, `any` and `unknown` are both subtypes of each other.
-However, we use this relation despite the mentioned issue because we had the subtyping relation in the checker *before* we had the strict subtyping relation, so the subtyping relation is kept for backwards compatibility.
+However, we use this relation despite the mentioned issue because we had the subtyping relation in the checker *before* we had the strict subtyping relation, so the subtyping relation is kept for backward compatibility.
 An example of where we use the subtyping relation is when resolving overloaded signatures.
 To see why we use subtyping for that purpose, consider the example of type `any`: something of type `any` is assignable to every other type, but `any` is not a subtype of every other type.
 So in the example:

 ```ts
 declare function myFunc(x: string): string;